wlg1/wlg1.github.io/notion/expms/Experimental Records/_Project Ideas_.md

 # _Project Ideas_

+Interpret activations of interpolated images.
+How do activations change as you interpolate?

+---

+Teaching a model to edit other models in general by training it on activations to input output pairs

+---

 get issue-solns-genr of existing, then solve variations. combine them to solve new problem to innovate.

 2 main genr: simple (if x, apply y) vs modified/mutated (if ~x, apply y+mods)